reactiveui/website/input/contribute/maintainers/minimum-supported-version/index.md

 The two rules of thumb maintainers should use are as follows:

-1) What is the min version of a platform shipped by Visual Studio for Windows?
+1) What is the min version of a platform shipped by Visual Studio for Windows? (ie Help -> Xamarin -> Release Notes)
 2) When a new project is created by the File -> New project wizard what version is in the csproj?

 # References